robinmordasiewicz/AV-raspi-config/README.md

 #### Required

 * Raspberry Pi4 with 4GB or 8GB of RAM
-* Raspian, Raspian Lite, or Ubuntu installed
+* 32-bit Raspian, or 32-bit Raspian Lite installed ( haven't tested 64 bit yet )
-* Connected to the network with access to the internet
+* Raspberry Pi4 connected to your network with access to the internet

 #### Optional